Understanding your rent payments

 - advising where you can get independent advice

-If you don't contact us:
+If you do not contact us:

 - We will either telephone or visit you at your home to discuss steps towards clearing the outstanding rent